🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 What Should You Know About Sending Money to China?
 Key Considerations

 Choosing the perfect app for the job is just the first step.
-If you don't have much experience with sending money abroad (or to China, specifically), let me give you a few more tips before you start.
+If you don't have much experience with sending money abroad (or to China, specifically), here are a few more tips before you start.

 Best way to send money to China: wooden cubes spelling out the word FEES.